-An interesting fact about the historical places of India is that the features of such places carry an aura that cannot be matched by the modern construction patterns.
-No doubt that we have advanced and have reached to new heights of excellence in designing efficient and ergonomic structures, but we still look back at these ancient sites for inspiration.
-The people who were involved in the construction of these spaces were not as technologically advanced as we are now, yet they have managed to achieve the desired results by putting in their zest for perfection and create one fort that has survived against all odds and is now a popular tourist destination.
+An interesting fact about the historical places of India is that their features carry an aura that cannot be matched by modern construction patterns.
+While we have advanced and reached new heights of excellence in designing efficient and ergonomic structures, we still look back at these ancient sites for inspiration.
+The people who were involved in the construction of these spaces were not as technologically advanced as we are now, yet they managed to achieve the desired results by putting in their zest for perfection, creating a fort that has survived against all odds and is now a popular tourist destination.
 One classic example of an elegant historical fort is the Rohtasgarh Fort of Bihar.

 Location

-Rohtasgarh Fort is built in the district of Rohtas.
-Built over a plateau on the upper course of Son River, the fort is approximately 39 kilometres from Sasaram, the administrative headquarters of the district and 45 kilometres from Dehri, another important town in the district.
+Rohtasgarh Fort is located in the Rohtas district, built over a plateau on the upper course of the Son River.
+It is approximately 39 kilometers from Sasaram, the administrative headquarters of the district, and 45 kilometers from Dehri, another important town in the region.

 History

-The fort was built by the 36th ruler of the solar dynasty, Raja Harishchandra.
-The fort was named after Rohitashva, Harishchandra son.
-Built atop a hill, the fort was a safe and productive heaven with fertile soils and streams that facilitated cultivation.
-The fort was surrounded by dense forests where wild animals were abundant, thus making it difficult for the robbers and enemies to enter into the fort premises, unless they were very much clever.
+The fort was built by the 36th ruler of the Solar dynasty, Raja Harishchandra.
+It was named after his son, Rohitashva.
+Built atop a hill, the fort was a safe and productive haven with fertile soils and streams that facilitated cultivation.
+The surrounding dense forests, abundant with wild animals, made it difficult for robbers and enemies to enter the fort unless they were very clever.

-The inscriptions at the fort suggest that it was besieged by rulers from different dynasties.
-The construction of the road from the foothill to the top of the hill and the installation of gates on the Ghats, along with the fortification has been credited to the Hindu Kings.
-Two fortifications are still visible at the fort.
-The artifacts found were dated back to the period of Sher Shah Suri and other rulers who conquered the fort after him, leaving just a matrix used for producing seals, which are said to be from the reign of Sasanka, who ruled over the region in the seventh century.
+Inscriptions at the fort suggest that it was besieged by rulers from different dynasties.
+The construction of the road from the foothill to the top, along with the installation of gates on the Ghats and fortification, has been credited to Hindu kings.
+Two fortifications are still visible today.
+The artifacts found date back to the period of Sher Shah Suri and other rulers who conquered the fort after him.
+One of the artifacts, a matrix used for producing seals, is believed to be from the reign of Sasanka, who ruled the region in the seventh century.

-The reign of Sher Shah Suri began when he conquered the fort in 1539.
-His attack at this fort was a measure to gain some foothold after losing the Fort in Chunar to Humayun, a ruler of the Mughal Empire.
-His was not a direct attack on the fort.
-Instead, he devised a cunning plan by requesting the ruler of the fort to leave behind his women and children along with the state treasure, as he was busy in a fight in Bengal.
-He pulled his trick by sending the women and children at first, which made the king believe that the king had been honest.
-However, the palanquins that arrived after those carried Afghan soldiers, who attacked and captured the fort as the unprepared kings fled away.
-At the time Sher Shah Suri ruled the fort, he employed 10,000 armed soldiers to guard the fort.
+Sher Shah Suri conquered the fort in 1539 after losing the Fort of Chunar to Humayun, a Mughal ruler.
+His attack was not direct; instead, he devised a cunning plan.
+He tricked the fort’s ruler into sending his women and children along with the state treasure, claiming he was occupied with a fight in Bengal.
+However, the palanquins that arrived carried Afghan soldiers, who attacked and captured the fort while the king fled.
+During Sher Shah Suri’s rule, the fort was guarded by 10,000 armed soldiers.

-Records point that there were actually 14 gates, out of which 10 were closed after Sher Shah Suri captured the fort.
-The Jama Masjid built towards the west of the fort had been made by Haibat Khan, a close aide of Sher Shah Suri.
-The primary material used in the construction of three-domed fort is white sandstone.
-The construction of this Masjid, where a mausoleum of Sher Shah’s superintendent was established, was completed in 1543.
+Records state that there were originally 14 gates, of which 10 were closed after Sher Shah Suri captured the fort.
+The Jama Masjid, built to the west of the fort by Haibat Khan (a close aide of Sher Shah), is made of white sandstone and completed in 1543.

-A major renovation work was carried out during the reign of Raja Man Singh, a ruler of the Kachwaha Dynasty.
-The work included renovation of the whole fort, construction of a grand palace and Persian gardens and cleaning of ponds.
-Post his death, the ownership of the fort was transferred to the Wazir’s office.
-During the sixteenth century, Jahangir’s son Prince Khurram came to the fort for refuge.
-The keys of the fort were handed over to him by Saiyaad Mubarak, who was the guardian of the fort during that period.
-While fighting a battle to conquer Avadh, he again headed to the fort for safety, but lost the battle.
+A major renovation took place during the reign of Raja Man Singh of the Kachwaha Dynasty, which included the construction of a grand palace, Persian gardens, and the cleaning of ponds.
+After his death, the fort’s ownership passed to the Wazir’s office.
+In the 16th century, Jahangir’s son, Prince Khurram, sought refuge at the fort.
+The keys were handed over to him by Saiyaad Mubarak, the fort’s guardian at the time.

 What to See